maxvdec/avery/tools/arf/README.md

 * **Then it comes the availability byte**
   * If the byte is `0x00`, the library and linked should be **resolved at compile-time**.
 This is the default
   * Some libraries, specified in the configuration linking file, are resolved at **runtime** by the kernel.
 This is when the byte is `0xFF`
+* **If the library has to be resolved at runtime, the library path will be written after as a null-terminated string**

 ## The Fix Table
 The Fix Table, is a table full of the errors or parts of the code, where the addresses are callibrated wriong, since there's some undefined symbol or something.
 This table is extensive or not, depending on how many libraries you link.